ADHD Daily Planner Template: Hourly + Priority Blocks

 Fill in Section 1 (the three priority blocks) the evening before, not the morning of.
 Morning is when ADHD decision fatigue hits hardest and when the temptation to check email first is strongest.
 If your P1 is already chosen when you wake up, the morning requires one fewer high-stakes decision.

-Use Physical Paper
+Use Physical Paper (Or A Locked-Down App)

 Keep the Planner Visible